 Myopathy is separated into three different types based on toxicity:

 - Myalgia refers to generalized pain in the muscles.
-A small increase of the creatine kinase enzyme is also detected in the bloodstream through a routine blood test.
+A small increase of the creatine kinase enzyme, which is associated with muscle damage, is also detected in the bloodstream through a routine blood test.

 - Myositis presents itself with muscle pain, tenderness, or weakness and a higher level of creatine kinase in the bloodstream.